modernism

 An unsuccessful visit to great Soviet politics

-RELATED: Maria, Marko and Maria Again: How Marko Vovchok Loved and Wrote
+RELATED: Maria, Marko and Maria again: How Marko Vovchok loved and wrote

 As an activist and an enthusiast of the revolution, he saw how poorly the ideals for which so much blood had been shed were realized.
 He noticed the transformation of revolutionary romantics into indifferent bureaucrats and corrupt officials.
-It seems that he, like many left-wing intellectuals, was critical of NEP, the name given to the new economic policy in the Soviet Union, which partially restored the free market and was perceived by many idealists as a return of capitalism.
+It seems that he, like many left-wing intellectuals, was critical of NEP, the name given to the new economic policy in the Soviet Union, which partially restored the free market and was perceived by many idealists as a return to capitalism.

-Khvylovy compensated for his creative and psychological crisis with organizational and journalistic activity.
-He was a member of the literary association «Hart», organized by the writer Vasyl Ellan-Blakytnyi.
-The group abstractly declared the creation of «Ukrainian proletarian literature.»
+Khvyliovyi compensated for his creative and psychological crisis with organizational and journalistic activity.
+He was a member of the literary association Hart, organized by the writer Vasyl Ellan-Blakytnyi.
+The group abstractly declared the creation of Ukrainian proletarian literature.

 RELATED: Ivan Kotlyarevsky.
 The creator of the central image of Ukrainian culture